Overview

 Getting There & Parking

-The bay is accessed via a winding clifftop road built in the 1960s.
+The bay is accessed via a winding clifftop road built in the 1960s along the route of an older track.
 Two designated car parks serve visitors:

-Roadside parking is prohibited – it blocks emergency access and is actively enforced with traffic cones.
-Arriving early in the summer is advisable, as the car parks can become chaotic.
+- Lower Car Park: Fills up quickly, especially in summer.
+Roadside parking is strictly prohibited as it blocks emergency access and is actively enforced with traffic cones.
+Arriving early in the peak season is highly advisable, as the car parks can become chaotic.

-The beach offers basic amenities: lifeguard station (seasonal), lifebuoys, torpedo buoys, and access ramps for wheelchair users.
+The beach offers basic amenities: a seasonal lifeguard station, lifebuoys, torpedo buoys, and access ramps for wheelchair users.
 There are no permanent toilet facilities, and no dedicated disabled toilets.
+Visitors should plan accordingly and pack out all waste.

 Safety & Regulations

-During the bathing season lifeguard times are displayed on the beach notice board; swimmers are asked to be confident in open‑water conditions.
-The steep trail to the lookout requires care near the cliff edge – a safety barrier is present, but visitors should stay well back from the drop.
+During the bathing season, lifeguard times are displayed on the beach notice board.
+Swimmers are asked to be confident in open-water conditions, as Atlantic temperatures remain cool year-round.
+The steep trail to the lookout requires care near the cliff edge.
+Always stay on marked paths and heed safety signage.

 Nearby Attractions

-Keem Bay sits within easy reach of other Achill highlights: the larger Keel Strand (15 min drive), the deserted booley village of Bunowna, and the 1.5 km cliff‑top walk to Achill Head.
-Guided tours of the Bunowna ruins are offered by the Achill Archaeological Field School.
+Keem Bay sits within easy reach of other Achill highlights: the larger Keel Strand (15-minute drive), the deserted booley village of Bunowna, and the 1.5 km cliff-top walk to Achill Head.
+Guided tours of the Bunowna ruins are offered by the Achill Archaeological Field School, which also runs archaeological digs and educational programmes across the island.

 Seasonal Notes

-The lifeguard service operates only during the official bathing season (typically May‑September).
-The amethyst quartz seam is most visible after heavy rain, offering a unique mineral‑hunting opportunity for the curious.
+The lifeguard service operates only during the official bathing season (typically May to September).
+The amethyst quartz seam is most visible after heavy rain, offering a unique mineral-hunting opportunity for the curious.
+Visitors should note that the nearest cashpoint is in Dooagh village, about 10 minutes away, and that the small shop near the car park typically operates on a cash-only basis during peak season.